Q. What is a Domain Name System (DNS) Service?

 Q. How do I get started using Amazon Route 53's Latency Based Routing (LBR) feature?

-You can start using Amazon Route 53’s new LBR feature quickly and easily by using either the AWS Management Console or a simple API.
-You simply create a record set that includes the IP addresses or ELB names of various AWS endpoints and mark that record set as an LBR-enabled Record Set, much like you mark a record set as a Weighted Record Set.
+You can start using Amazon Route 53’s new LBR feature quickly and easily by using either the Amazon Management Console or a simple API.
+You simply create a record set that includes the IP addresses or ELB names of various Amazon Web Services endpoints and mark that record set as an LBR-enabled Record Set, much like you mark a record set as a Weighted Record Set.
 Amazon Route 53 takes care of the rest - determining the best endpoint for each request and routing end users accordingly, much like Amazon CloudFront, Amazon’s global content delivery service, does.
 You can learn more about how to use Latency Based Routing in the Amazon Route 53 Developer Guide.

 Q. What is the price for Amazon Route 53's Latency Based Routing (LBR) feature?